I have cookie tracking down this little soundbite blurb.

 Why are you staring at me with your mouth wide open?

-What is you got against the Spartans?
+What do you got against the Spartans?

-I'm talking marriage.
+I'm talking marriage, not sex, marriage.

 Am I the only one?

-You know, I it's gotten to the point I send emails to people, and the subject line, please really read this so I don't have to send it again.
+You know, it's gotten to the point I send emails to people and the subject mind.

-Every email almost is preceded by a plea for me, please read the whole thing maybe twice before asking me a question that's answered here already.
+Please read the whole thing maybe twice before asking me a question that's answered here already.

-Um the right side of history?
+The question is, so the right side of history?

-My point, the right side of his when in human history has marriage ever been not been the union of a man and a woman.
+My point, the right side of his, when in human history has marriage ever been not been the union of a man and a woman.

 It's all I'm asking.